 - You’re pretty convincing when you’re drunk – don’t listen to yourself if you think you’ll be fine behind the wheel.
 It’s not worth the potential consequences.

-- With the prevalence of Uber/Lyft and public transportation, there’s really no excuse to drive after you’ve been drinking.
+- With the prevalence of ride-share and public transportation, there’s really no excuse to drive after you’ve been drinking.
 Stay safe and make sure you have a happy holiday.

-While you can control your actions, and to a certain extent those of your guests, you’re still vulnerable to those who don’t follow the law.
+While you can control your actions, and to a certain extent those of your guests, you are still vulnerable to those who don’t follow the law.
 Know that people are more likely to drive under the influence at night, so keep an eye out if you’re on the road after the sun’s down.
-If you encounter someone on the road who seems like they could be under the influence, don’t hesitate to contact police.
+If you encounter someone on the road who seems like they could be under the influence, don’t hesitate to contact law enforcement.
 Even if you avoid an accident, they could still harm someone else down the road.